 All small businesses should do yearly strategic planning.
 Your strategic plan for a given year isn’t written in stone, as your strategic activities may change as the year progresses.
 But most pieces of a strategic plan stay constant for the year, as you work to reach the goals you’ve set to move you further toward success.

-You can choose from any number of methodologies to develop a strategic plan, but the components and the template presented here have all the required critical pieces, that you can tweak to meet your needs.
+You can choose from many methodologies to develop a strategic plan.
+The components and template presented here, however, have all the required critical pieces.
+Feel free to tweak the pieces to meet your needs.

 What do you do every day?
-What are you trying to achieve with the actions that you take at your business, each and every day?
-What is the underlying reason you went into business, and what drives you to stay in business?
+What are you trying to achieve with the actions that you take at your business each day?
+How would you state your underlying reason for going into business?
+How would you describe what drives you to stay in business?

 What is happening within your business?
 What are your business’ greatest strengths?
-What gaps do you need to address in order to continue fulfilling your mission and working toward your vision?
+Can you identify the gaps you need to address in order to continue fulfilling your mission and working toward your vision?

 What is happening outside of your business?
 What opportunities are arising that you could potentially leverage?
-What new threats are emerging?
-What response from you is required and appropriate?
+Have any new threats recently emerged?
+What is the required and appropriate response from you?

-What will you focus on this year?
-What critical success factors will you need to keep on your radar?
+Where will put your focus this year?
+Which critical success factors will you need to keep on your radar?
 What specific goals will you set in these strategic areas?

 Now that you are clear on your short term goals, how will you achieve them?
 What specific activities must be completed?